Nov. 6-7, 2025 - 18th Diabetes in Pregnancy Study Group - From Lab to Labor: Advancing Diabetes Care

 DKA in pregnancy

-Shad Derring, MD
+Shad Deering, MD

 Inova Fairfax Hospital